dinhomathias/Amc/Types-of-Handlers.md

 Note that since telegram doesn't support spaces in deep linking parameters, you will have to manually split the single `Hello_World` argument, into `["Hello", "World!"]` (using `args[0].split('_')` for example)

-You also have to pay attention to the maximum lenght accepted by Telegram itself.
-As stated in the [documentation](https://core.telegram.org/bots#deep-linking) the maximum lenght for the start parameter is 64.
+You also have to pay attention to the maximum length accepted by Telegram itself.
+As stated in the [documentation](https://core.telegram.org/bots#deep-linking) the maximum length for the start parameter is 64.

 Also, since this is an URL parameter, you have to pay attention on how to correctly pass the values in order to  avoid passing URL reserved characters.
 Consider the usage of `base64.urlsafe_b64encode`.